Skip to content

 Method 1: XML Configuration

-In traditional Spring applications, you can set the primary key generation strategy via XML configuration:
+In traditional Spring applications, you can configure the primary key generation strategy via XML:

 <bean id="globalConfig" class="com.baomidou.mybatisplus.core.config.GlobalConfig">